 Even with this novelty right at my fingertips, I still struggled to keep my dishes done all the time.
 Can you relate?
 I think it’s definitely psychological- we think we have all this extra time to get the dishes done, so we procrastinate and they pile up like crazy.
 And when the kitchen’s dirty, the whole house feels dirty!

 The solution?
 A game plan for how to load a dishwasher and use it to it’s full potential.
+Knowing how to load a dishwasher seems obvious… but there are a few tips and tricks that will save you time!
+In this post, I will share how to load a dishwasher in the most efficient way, saving you time and sanity.
 I learned most of these tricks from my mom, who hardly ever has dirty dishes in the sink (or on the counter tops)!
 Here are my top tips for staying on top of those daily dishes.

 Don’t wait for a “full load” to run the dishwasher.